 Q What are the acceptance requirements to FCSEC and what does the application process entail?

-To Apply---Submit an application (either an application from our brochure or print this PDF application); a paragraph explaining why you would like to attend FCSEC; and a deposit of $200.00, payable to Ferrum College.
+To Apply---Submit an application (either an application from our brochure or print this PDF application).
+Include with your registration two essays: Essay one should describe why you would like to attend FCSEC and Essay two should answer the question, If you had to live on a deserted island, what three items would you bring and why?
+Also include a deposit of $200.00, payable to Ferrum College.
 Mail to FCSEC, Ferrum College, PO Box 1000, Ferrum, VA 24088

 Q What is the daily schedule like at FCSEC?